-Through the paper, we have presented an algorithm for digital implementation of ANNs based on system entropy.
+In the paper, we have presented an algorithm for digital implementation of ANNs based on system entropy.
 The developed models have been verified by VHDL simulation results.
 We use behavioral level to validate if the selected bit widths for internal and external signals are sufficient for achieving a required computation precision.
 In classification area, the necessary calculation accuracy varies by application.
 The low precision can simplify the hardware implementation complexity and speedup the performance.
 The EBE module, consisting of calculating unit, a memory unit and a few digital components, has been modeled and simulated in VHDL.
-Experimental results show that the obtained classification of the training data obtained by behavioral VHDL model matches closely with that anticipated from the analysis results.
-Our next objective is to use more parallel computing technology to enrich and enhance the process performance, verify hardware training phase and test the approach in the real world applications.
+Experimental results show that the obtained classification of the training data obtained by behavioral VHDL model match closely with that anticipated from the analysis results.
+Our next objective is to construct a parallel self-organizing neural network, verify hardware training phase and test the approach in the real world applications.

 Another important development we are searching for is to use analog circuits to implement the algorithm.
-The Logarithm-based non-linear function can be easily implemented by the non-linear characteristics of analog circuit in a small design area [9].
+The Logarithm-based non-linear function can be easily implemented by the nonlinear characteristics of analog circuit in a small design area [10].
 Higher speed, smaller area and power dissipation of analog circuits constitute a potentially powerful improvement over digital circuits.
 This will be stated in the next phase of our research.